 - Aesthetics: Aesthetic impacts are subjective and difficult to measure.
-However, construction of a natural gas generation facility would introduce a new visual intrusion on the landscape.
-Aesthetic impacts would be less and more localized compared to a 170-mile HVTL. - Displacement: A natural gas generation facility and shorter HVTL to connect to Sherco would have less potential for displacement compared to a long, linear feature. - Human health and safety: A natural gas generation facility and shorter HVTL to connect to Sherco would introduce less EMF into the landscape or over a lesser area when compared to a 170-mile HVTL. - Land-based economies, agriculture: The more localized impacts of a natural gas generation facility and shorter HVTL to connect to Sherco would be of a lesser intensity compared to a 170-mile HVTL.
-A smaller acreage facility would also decrease the potential for disruption to center pivot irrigation systems or aerial spraying. - Land use and zoning: The more localized impacts of a natural gas generation facility and shorter HVTL to connect to Sherco would be of a lesser intensity compared to a 170-mile HVTL. - Noise: Short-term noise impacts would occur during construction.
+However, construction of a natural gas generation facility close to the Minneapolis-St. Paul would introduce a new visual intrusion on the landscape.
+Siting a natural gas plant at the retired Sherco coal-fired generator would have fewer aesthetic impacts given the existing plant and industrial land use of the surrounding area.
+Aesthetic impacts would be less and more localized compared to a 170-mile HVTL. - Displacement: A natural gas generation facility and shorter HVTL to connect to Sherco would have less potential for displacement compared to a long, linear feature.
+Displacement at the existing facility would not be expected. - Human health and safety: A natural gas generation facility and shorter HVTL to connect to Sherco would introduce less EMF into the landscape or over a lesser area when compared to a 170-mile HVTL. - Land-based economies, agriculture: The more localized impacts of a natural gas generation facility and shorter HVTL to connect to Sherco would be of a lesser intensity compared to a 170-mile HVTL.
+A smaller acreage facility would also decrease the potential for disruption to center pivot irrigation systems or aerial spraying.
+Depending on its location, construction of a natural gas generation facility close to the Minneapolis-St. Paul could have some impacts to agriculture operations while siting a natural gas plant at the retired Sherco coal-fired generator would not impact agriculture. - Land use and zoning: The more localized impacts of a natural gas generation facility and shorter HVTL to connect to Sherco would be of a lesser intensity compared to a 170-mile HVTL.
+Siting a natural gas plant at the retired Sherco coal-fired generator would be consistent with current land use and zoning while construction of a natural gas generation facility close to the Minneapolis-St. Paul might not be consistent with existing land use depending upon its final location. - Noise: Regardless of its location, short-term noise impacts would occur during construction.
 Impacts are anticipated to be minimal and last only for the duration of construction.
 The applicant would be required to comply with state noise standards during construction, and operation of a natural gas generation facility is expected to meet state noise standards.
-Noise impacts would more localized compared to a 170mile HVTL. - Property values: Impacts to property values would be more localized for a natural gas generation facility compared to a 170-mile HVTL. - Recreation: Impacts to recreational resources would be more localized for a natural gas generation facility compared to a 170-mile HVTL. - Socioeconomics: The socioeconomic factors related to constructing a natural gas generation facility are anticipated to be both short- and long-term.
+Noise impacts would more localized compared to a 170-mile HVTL.

+- Property values: Impacts to property values would be more localized for a natural gas generation facility with a shorter HVTL compared to a 170-mile HVTL.
+Siting a natural gas plant at the retired Sherco coal-fired generator would be anticipated to have less or negligible impacts to property values because there is an existing industrial facility where it would be sited. - Recreation: Impacts to recreational resources would be more localized for a natural gas generation facility compared to a 170-mile HVTL. - Socioeconomics: The socioeconomic factors related to constructing a natural gas generation facility are anticipated to be both short- and long-term.
 Short-term effects include increased expenditures from workers leveraging local businesses during construction.
 Long-term effects include a potential economic boost from local jobs created to staff operation and maintenance of a new natural gas generation facility.
 Construction of a 170-mile HVTL would bring socioeconomic benefits to more communities compared to a more localized natural gas generation facility.